Sleep & Cognitive Development

 Decoding immature neural activity from multiple brain areas in freely behaving rodent pups to reveal mechanisms at play during developmental sleep.

-Norwegian Centre for Molecular Medicine, Oslo, Norway
+Norwegian Centre for Molecular Biosciences and Medicine, Oslo, Norway

 We combine high density electrophysiology, optogenetics and computational analyses to investigate how sleep contributes to healthy cognitive development.
-The lab is focused on the following research lines:

 Decoding immature neural activity from multiple brain areas in freely behaving rodent pups to reveal mechanisms at play during developmental sleep.